5474n01/hello-world/README.md

 # hello-world
 learning how to use github

-Just trying to update a line of text for testing puporse.
+Just trying to update a line of text for testing purpose.